SnowNooDLe/BCPR280_Part2/README.md

 7. Enjoy.

 ## To run command line application for nodejs
-1. type
+1. type this in command line
-    node Calculator_Command.js testData1.txt TestData2.txt result.txt
+    * node Calculator_Command.js testData1.txt TestData2.txt result.txt
-    in command line
 2. Will automatically generate txt file called 'result.txt' with Correlation & Regression value
 3. Simply
-    node - to run node file
+    * node - to run node file
-    Calculator_Command.js - name of the file that we want to run testData1.txt - first file to read
+    * Calculator_Command.js - name of the file that we want to run
+    * testData1.txt - first file to read
-    TestData2.txt - second file to read
+    * TestData2.txt - second file to read
-    result.txt - place where result will be stored
+    * result.txt - place where result will be stored

-##Aim: Write a program that calculates the correlation of two arrays of numbers
+## Aim: Write a program that calculates the correlation of two arrays of numbers
 Things to do
 1. Adapt / extend the first program to calculate the regression of two arrays of numbers.
 2. Provide a user interface with Vuejs